osuosl/timesync-frontend-flask/docs/source/devvin.rst

 Tools and Libraries
 -------------------

-This is a complete list of external tools that timesync-frontend-flask uses as well as brief descriptions of their use and links to in-depth tutorials.
+This is a complete list of tools that timesync-frontend-flask uses as well as brief descriptions of their use and links to in-depth tutorials.

 Flask